learningDane/uninotes/content/file/Network Applications.md

 In order to provide continuous playout, the network must provide an avera end-to-end throughput to the streaming application that is at least as large as the desired bitrate for the video.

 We can use compression to create and store the same video at different bitrates, so that the streaming application (user) can choose which one to request based on the internet throughput it knows can achieve.
-## 4.4 HTTP streaming (2.6.2)
+## 4.6 HTTP streaming (2.6.2)
 The video is simply stored at an HTTP server as an ordinary file with its URL.
-When an user wants that video, it establishes a TCP connection with the server and issues an HTTP HGET request for that URL.
+When an user wants that video, it establishes a TCP connection with the server and issues an HTTP GET request for that URL.
 The server then sends the video file within an HTTP response message, as quickly as the network allows.
 On the client side the bytes are **buffered**, once the number of collected bytes achieve a predetermined threshold, the client application begins playback: the streaming application gets the bytes from the streaming buffer, decompresses them into frames, and plays them back at the right framerate on the user's screen, all while continuing to receive new information (the video) from the server.
 This way of streaming has worked well but it has a shortcoming: every user receives the same video, independently from its network capability.
-### 4.4.1 Dynamic Adaptive Streaming over HTTP (DASH)
+### 4.6.1 Dynamic Adaptive Streaming over HTTP (DASH) (2.6.2)
 In DASH the video gets stored on the server at different bitrates (every version is a different file so it has a different URL), the streaming application dynamically chooses chunks of a few seconds of the video in whatever bitrates it deems adequate.

 The HTTP server has a **manifest file**, which provides an URL for each version of the video along with its bitrate.
 1. The client requests the manifest file
 2. the client requests a chunk of the video at a desired bitrate
 3. while downloading the chunk the client measures the received bandwidth and runs a rate determination algorithm to select the chunk to request next.
-## 4.5 Content Distribution Networks (CDNs) (2.6.3)
+## 4.7 Content Distribution Networks (CDNs) (2.6.3)
+How do content providers offer content to millions of users?
-For a content provider the simplest approach would be to just build a single capable server, but has many drawbacks (single point of failure, popular media sent many times over the same network, congestion ecc), thereby the applied strategy is to build servers all around the world, that sort of act like proxies, in which they store the most requested files in their area of operation.
+For a content provider the simplest approach would be to just build a single capable server, but this has many drawbacks (single point of failure, popular media sent many times over the same network, congestion ecc), thereby the applied strategy is to build servers all around the world, that sort of act like proxies, in which they store the most requested files in their area of operation.

-The user ask the generale server where it can find the file and the server redirects it to a server near the client which has that piece of media stored.
-If there is no such server near the client CDNs utilize the *PULL* approach: the main server will quickly send the media to one of the servers accessible by the client, who will then download the file from the latter.
+The user asks the generale server where it can find the file and the server redirects it to a server near the client which has that piece of media stored.
+If there is no such server near the client, CDNs utilize the *PULL* approach: the main server will quickly send the media to one of the servers accessible by the client, who will then download the file from the latter.
 When a server is full it removes the less frequently requested files.

 There are two different approaches:
 - **Enter deep**: building many servers and incorporate them near access ISPs, improving user perceived delay and overall user experience.
 - **Bring home**: building many servers but less than the previous approach and employing them near IXPs.
-This results in lower maintenance needed compared to "enter deep".
+This results in lower maintenance needed compared to "enter deep", but higher average latency and more congestion.
+### 4.7.1 Netflix Case Study
+1. Information regarding Netflix account is stored on the *Netflix registration and accounting servers*.
+2. The user browses the Netflix catalog, which is stored on *Amazon cloud*.
+3. These Amazon cloud servers upload copies of the multiple versions of these videos to the *DAHS CDN servers*
+4. When the user asks the Amazon cloud servers for a piece of content, the servers return the manifest file for it.
+5. The user's machine contacts the correct DASH CDN server and the streaming begins